bradfrost/atomic-design/chapter-1.md

 ## Design systems save the day
 So what do a sound design systems look like?
 What form do they take?
 How do you create, maintain, and enforce them?

-The cornerstone of good design systems are *style guides*, which document and organize design materials while providing guidelines, usage, and guardrails.
+The cornerstones of good design systems are *style guides*, which document and organize design materials while providing guidelines, usage, and guardrails.

 As it happens, there are [many flavors of style guides](http://bradfrost.com/blog/post/style-guides/), including documentation for brand identity, writing, voice and tone, code, design language, and user interface patterns.
 This book won’t detail every category of style guide, but it’s important to take a look at each to better understand how each style guide influences the others, and how style guides for the Web fit into a larger ecosystem.